Self-actualization: Criticism

 Maslow early noted his impression that "impulsivity, the unrestrained expression of any whim, the direct seeking for 'kicks' and for non-social and purely private pleasures ... is often mislabelled self-actualization."
 In this sense, "self-actualization" is little more than what Eric Berne described as the game of "'Self-Expression' ... based on the dogma 'Feelings are Good'".

 Broader criticism from within humanistic psychology of the concept of self-actualization includes the danger that 'emphasis on the actualizing tendency ... can lead to a highly positive view of the human being but one which is strangely non-relational.'
 According to Fritz Perls there is also the risk of confusing "self-actualizing and self-image actualizing ... the curse of the ideal."
 For Perls, by conflating "the virtue of self-actualization and the reality of self-actualization," the latter becomes merely another measuring rod for the "topdog" – the nagging conscience: "You tell me to do things.
 You tell me to be – real.
 You tell me to be self-actualized ...
 I don't have to be that good!"
 Barry Stevens remarked:

 Maslow was unhappy with what happened with many people when they read what he wrote about 'self-actualizing people'.
 What they did with it was very strange.
 I have received a fair number of letters saying 'I am a self-actualized person'.
 Maslow said that he must have left something out.
 Fritz (Perls) put it in.
 He saw that most people actualized a self-concept.
 This is not self-actualizing.

 According to Paul Vitz, this may be connected with the charge that "Rogers and Maslow both transform self-actualization from a descriptive notion into a moral norm."
 However, if it is indeed as good a reality as they purport, then a certain eagerness in their communication is understandable.

 In general, during the early twenty-first-century, "the usefulness of the concepts of self and self-actualization continue to attract discussion and debate."
 The concept has also been criticized in recent years for its Western-centrism, as it is not indicative of the values of many cultures that do not value individualism as highly.

+Cross-cultural perspectives

+Research in cross cultural psychology documents differences between how cultures define the self.
+Western models of the self focus on autonomy, self-achievement and self-expression.
+Whereas, in collectivistic cultures well-being is associated with social harmony, interdependence and fulfilment of social roles.

+A study examining Maslow’s characteristics of self-actualization compared British (individualistic) and Indian (collectivistic) participants using the Personal Orientation Inventory (POI).
+British participants scored significantly higher on POI scales measuring Maslow’s self-actualisation characteristics.
+According to this study, while the general idea of fulfilling one’s potential may be universal, the specific characteristics described by Maslow reflect Western individualistic values and do not generalise to collectivistic cultural contexts.